TileDB-Inc/TileDB/format_spec/filter_pipeline.md

 | Reinterpret datatype | `uint8_t` | Type to reinterpret data prior to compression. |

 > [!NOTE]
-> Prior to version 20, the `Reinterpret datatype` field was not present for the double delta filter.
+> Prior to version 20, the _Reinterpret datatype_ field was not present for the double delta filter.
+Also prior to version 19, the same field was not present for the delta filter.

 ### Bit-width Reduction Options